Inflammation of the prostate is known as prostatitis, and it is one of the most common prostate problems in males.

 Chronic non-bacterial prostatitis is by far the most common form of prostatitis.

 The symptoms are similar to chronic bacterial prostatitis, but there are no bacteria present.
-The cause is not fully understood.
+The cause is not fully understood of an inflamed prostate.

 The most common symptoms of prostatitis include: